Who pays inheritance tax or writes a German will? If you’re new to the country, learn how Germany’s inheritance and

-Estate tax rules in Germany may apply if property makes up part of the deceased’s estate.
+Estate tax rules in Germany may apply if the property makes up part of the deceased’s estate.
 The property’s value is assessed on its fair market value (FMV) at the time of death.

 For a property to be recognized as part of a German estate, it needs to be registered in the local land registry (Grundbuch).
-You can also find out more in our guide to buying German property.
+You can also find out more in our article about buying German property.

 Some properties are exempt from estate tax in Germany.
 If there’s a property that’s been used as the family residence before the deceased passed away, it is exempt from German estate tax as long as:

 - It is inherited by the spouse

 - The property will be used as the family home for the next 10 years

-- it’s located in the EU or EEA
+- It is located in the EU or European Economic Area (EEA)

 Real estate that has a public interest, and community or jointly-owned property, is also exempt.

 In cases where the property is in another country, Germany has estate tax treaties in place to avoid issues of double taxation.
 This applies in countries such as Denmark, France, Sweden, Switzerland, and the United States.

-Full details of double tax treaties in Germany are maintained by Germany’s Bundesministerium der Finanzenhere (the Federal Ministry of Finance, link in German).
+Full details of double tax treaties in Germany are maintained by Germany’s Bundesministerium der Finanzenhere (the Federal Ministry of Finance).